Elia-Belli/stencil-cerebras/README.md

 # 🧠 Stencil Applications on Cerebras WSE
-This project implements a 2D stencil computation on the Cerebras Wafer-Scale Engine
+2D stencil on the Cerebras Wafer-Scale Engine